 Common Causes of Cold Feet

-Generally, most people have a problem with cold feel because of either a medical condition, their lifestyle or because of the weather.
+Generally, most people have a problem with cold feet because of either a medical condition, their lifestyle, or because of the weather.
 With some understanding of your problem and some simple steps, it may be possible to keep your feet warm so that you feel more comfortable.

 Common causes of cold feet range from problems with poor circulation to Raynaud’s disease.
-Yet there are plenty of products available on the market to resolve the problem plus simple lifestyle changes that you can do to make a difference.
+Yet there are plenty of products available on the market to resolve the problem plus simple lifestyle changes that can make a difference.

 So what are the most common causes of cold feet?
 Here are just some of the reasons that you might be experiencing problems.